zcasparco/SWOT_UHH/README.md

-# SWOT submesoscale analysis and assimilation
+# STUDYING OCEAN KINETIC ENERGY THROUGH A COMBINATION OF NOVEL SWOT ALTIMETER DATA AND REGIONAL IN SITU OBSERVATIONS

-Tools for SWOT data visualization and analysis, notably through SSH wavenumber spectra analysis.
+A brief description of what this project does and who it's for